UniversalDependencies/docs/_2016-09-05--06-prague/features.md

   * Add `Number=Inv` (inverse number, i.e. non-default for that particular noun).
 Occurs e.g. in Kiowa.
 Proposed in UniMorph.
 * [u-feat/VerbForm]()
   * Add `VerbForm=Gdv` (gerundive, not gerund) in Latin and Ancient Greek.
+  * Add `VerbForm=Vnoun` for verbal nouns other than infinitives (also called _masdars_ by some authors, e.g. Haspelmath, 1995).
+    In UD v1 we were advising to use `VerbForm=Ger` for them, using the English gerunds as model.
+However, the term _gerund_ is rather confusing: in Spanish (and other Romance languages?) it denotes the present participle and should be thus labeled `Tense=Pres|VerbForm=Part`;
+    some Slavists use it to denote converbs (adverbial participles), which we now propose to label `VerbForm=Conv` (previously `VerbForm=Trans`).
+    * TO DISCUSS: Should we get rid of `VerbForm=Ger` and force people to choose one of the alternatives?
+Or should we just add a note to the documentation that it is deprecated?
   * TO DISCUSS: `VerbForm=PartFut|PartPast|PartPres` in Hungarian.
-Couldn't these be two features, `VerbForm=Part` and `Tense=Fut`?
+These should probably be two features, `VerbForm=Part` and `Tense=Fut`, as in other UD languages.
   * TO DISCUSS: `VerbForm=Cop` in Irish.
-Copula?
+There is no documentation so we will need some input from Teresa if we want to do anything with it.
   * TO DISCUSS: `VerbForm=Stem` currently only one occurrence in Swedish.
-Verb stems also occur regularly in Hindi but they have the function of adverbial participles (converbs, transgressives) there.
+    Verb stems also occur regularly in Hindi but they have the function of adverbial participles (converbs, transgressives) there, so `VerbForm=Conv` should be used for them.
 * [u-feat/Mood]()
   * Add `Mood=Pur` (purposive, means "in order to").
 Occurs in Amazonian languages; proposed in UniMorph.
   * TO DISCUSS: Add `Mood=Int` (intentive, indicates that the speaker strongly intents for the action of the verb to be realized).
 Occurs in Tonkawa; proposed in UniMorph.